MadhukarSP/LogisticsCompanion/README.md

 # LogisticsCompanion
-Helper react-native app from Klarx for supporting Logistics operations
+A react-native app from Klarx for supporting Logistics operations

 ## Prerequisites
 * Nodejs (latest version).